 SECTION A: General (must be completed) Please accept this as notification that I (the mother's partner) am entitled to and intend to take SPL (and ShPP if section C is completed).
-Partner's Surname Partner's First name(s) Mother's surname Mother's first name(s) Mother's Address Mother's National Insurance number (State 'none' if no number is held) Child's expected date of birth Actual date of child's birth (if child not yet born I will provide this information as soon as reasonably practicable following birth and before I take any SPL) SECTION B: Maternity entitlement details (all answers that apply must be completed) Date mother started (or intends to start) maternity leave (if applicable) Date mother's maternity leave ended (or will end) (if applicable) Total number of weeks of maternity leave taken (or that will be taken) when maternity leave ends Date mother started (or intends to start) SMP or MA (if applicable) Date mother's SMP or MA ended (or will end) (if applicable) Total number of weeks SMP or MA has been paid or will have been paid at date of curtailment Total number of weeks by which SMP or MA will be reduced (i.e. 39 weeks minus total number of weeks SMP or MA has been paid or will have been paid at date of curtailment) 1
+Partner's Surname Partner's First name(s) Mother's surname Mother's first name(s) Wother Silist Harrie(S) Mother's Address Mother's National Insurance number (State 'none' if no number is held) Child's expected date of birth Actual date of child's birth (if child not yet born I will provide this information as soon as reasonably practicable following birth and before I take any SPL) SECTION B: Maternity entitlement details (all answers that a apply must be completed) Date mother started (or intends to start) maternity leave (if applicable) Date mother's maternity leave ended (or will end) (if applicable) Total number of weeks of maternity leave taken (or that will be taken) when maternity leave ends Date mother started (or intends to start) SMP or MA (if applicable) Date mother's SMP or MA ended (or will end) (if applicable) Total number of weeks SMP or MA has been paid or will have been paid at date of curtailment Total number of weeks by which SMP or MA will be reduced (i.e. 39 weeks minus total number of weeks SMP or MA has been paid or will have been paid at date of curtailment)

-SECTION C: Amount of SPL available (must be complete ;u) The total number of weeks of SPL created depends on the n nothers leave and pay entitlements: • • • If the mother was/is entitled to maternity leave and SMP/MA, the total created will be 52 weeks less any weeks maternity leave taken If the mother was/is entitled to maternity leave but not to SMP or MA, the total created will be 52 weeks less any weeks maternity leave taken , If the mother was/is not entitled to maternity leave but was is entitled to SMP/MA, the total created will be 52 weeks less any weeks of SMP/MA tha If the mother previously revoked her curtailment notice a - partner must be deducted i, or a mad mad tanton by the Total number of weeks of SPL created (50 max) Total Hamber of Wooks of Cr 2 steated (60 max) Total number of weeks of SPL I (the partner) intend to take Total number of weeks of SPL the mother intends to take (if applicable) SECTION D: Indication of Partner's leave intentions (mu st be completed but is not binding) I (the partner) currently expect to take SPL as follows: (une paramer) carrettaly expect to take or 2 de fellener Note: It will usually be helpful to answer this in a "From To " format SECTION E: Amount of ShPP available (only complete if Total number of weeks of ShPP created (39 weeks less total number of SMP/MA taken and any ShPP paid from a previous notice and revocation) Total number of weeks of ShPP I (the partner) intend to take I Lotal number of weeks of ShPP mother intends to take.
-Total number of weeks of ShPP mother intends to take: L(the partner) currently expect to take ShPP as follows: I (the partner) currently expect to take ShPP as follows:
+SECTION C: Amount of SPL available (must be completed) The total number of weeks of SPL created depends on the moth ers leave and pay entitlements: • If the mother was/is entitled to maternity leave and SMP/MA, the total created will be 52 weeks less any weeks maternity leave taken D or MA the total created will be 52 weeks less any weeks maternity leave taken If the mother was/is not entitled to maternity leave but was e created will be 52 weeks less any weeks of SMP/MA that was If the mother previously revoked her curtailment notice any \$ • partner must be deducted Total number of weeks of SPL created (50 max) Total number of weeks of SPL I (the partner) intend to take Total number of weeks of SPL the mother intends to take (if applicable) SECTION D: Indication of Partner's leave intentions (must be e completed but is not binding) o completed but le liet I (the partner) currently expect to take SPL as follows: (and partition) carrently expect to take or 2 at remove.
+Note: It will usually be helpful to answer this in a "From To" format SECTION E: Amount of ShPP available (only complete if cla Total number of weeks of ShPP created (39 weeks less total , number of SMP/MA taken and any ShPP paid from a previous notice and revocation) Total number of weeks of ShPP I (the partner) intend to take: Total number of weeks of ShPP mother intends to take: I (the partner) currently expect to take ShPP as follows: